 Nathaniel A. Davis has served as one of our trustees and as chairman of our Compensation Committee since our initial public offering in May 2011.
 He also has served as our lead trustee since July 2016.
-Mr. Davis has served as the executive chairman of the board of directors of K12 Inc. (NYSE: LRN) since January 2013 and, from January 2014 to February 2016, he served as the chief executive officer of K12 Inc. Mr. Davis has served as managing director of RANDD Advisory Group, a business consulting group that advises venture capital, media, and technology firms and provides due diligence, business process improvement, sales process improvement, management development and business plan development services, since 2003.
+Mr. Davis currently serves as Chief Executive Officer and Executive Chairman of the board of directors of K12 Inc. (NYSE: LRN).
+He has served as Executive Chairman of K12 Inc. since 2013 and previously served as Chief Executive Officer of the company from January 2014 to February 2016.
+Mr. Davis also has been the managing director of RANDD Advisory Group, a business consulting group that advises venture capital, media, and technology firms and provides due diligence, business process improvement, sales process improvement, management development and business plan development services, since 2003.
 From 2006 through 2008, Mr. Davis was the chief executive officer and president of XM Satellite Radio, a leading broadcaster of satellite radio.
 He also was a member of the XM Satellite Radio board of directors from 1999 until 2008.
 Mr. Davis served as executive-in-residence of Columbia Capital, a venture capital firm, from 2003 until 2006.
 From 2000 to 2003, Mr. Davis was president, chief operating officer and a member of the board of directors of XO Communications, a telecommunications service provider.
 Prior to this, Mr. Davis served as executive vice president, network and technical service of Nextel Communications; as chief financial officer of MCI Telecommunications U.S.; and as president and chief operating officer of MCI Metro.
 Mr. Davis is a member of the board of directors of UNISYS (NYSE: UIS), a systems integration company and previously was a board member of Charter Communications, a cable television operator.
 He received a Bachelor of Science degree in Engineering from the Stevens Institute of Technology, a Master of Science degree in Computer Science from the University of Pennsylvania and a Master of Business Administration degree from the Wharton School of Business, University of Pennsylvania.

-Our Board of Trustees determined that Mr. Davis should serve on our Board of Trustees based on his extensive financial, operational and entrepreneurial experience.
-Our Board of Trustees also determined that Mr. Davis qualifies as an "audit committee financial expert."
+Our Board of Trustees determined that Mr. Davis should serve on our Board of Trustees based on his extensive financial, operational, executive and entrepreneurial experience.
+Mr. Davis has promoted the independent leadership of the Board through his status as Lead Independent Trustee.